estk/jj-user-story/story.md

 - Tests fail.
 - Realize that there are two sink's which events must be sent to.
 - Realize the bug would have been prevented by having a single method which dispatches events.
-- Realize the refactor will require ownership transfer of the processed-event-queue from the dispatcher to worker loop-state.

 ⚫ Revision (`c`): `jj commit -m 'Event replay unit tests'`